goldenMetteyya/microsalt/README.md

   let keypair = microsalt::sign::Keypair::new();
   let msg = b"Hello World";
   //sign our msg, returns SignedData type that encapsulates the public key and signed data
-  //Please note that this contruct will attach the signature the the begining of the given data let signature = keypair.sign(&msg); //sign(data: &[u8]) so must pass data as [u8]
+  //Please note that this contruct will attach the signature to the begining of the given data let signature = keypair.sign(&msg); //sign(data: &[u8]) so must pass data as [u8]
   //verigy our signature
   let verify_signature = signature.verify(); //returns an Option<Vec<u8>> so can be Some() or None